ssbc/fusion-identity-spec/README.md

 ### invite

-Invite another feed to join a fusion.
+Invite one or more feeds to join a fusion.

 ```js
 {